 Designated Parking Corp. ("DPC") is a United States corporation specializing in the design, manufacture and marketing of single-space parking barriers and asphalt anchors.
 The company was formed in 2002 with the specific purpose of developing energy-efficient low cost barriers and gates.

 The company's engineering center is located in a suburb of New York City.
-Manufacturing is done mostly in China, by an affiliated company with 2,500 employees.
+Manufacturing is done mostly in China, by an affiliated company.
 Sales are carried out through a network of independent distributors in 40 countries.
-A group within the company develops and market asphalt anchors under the Asphalt Anchors Group name.
+A group within the company develops and markets asphalt anchors under the Asphalt Anchors Corp name.
 A separate web site provides full information about that product line.

 The founders of DPC bring their extensive experience in the development, manufacturing and marketing of garage doors, alarm and security systems, consumer and automotive electronics.

-MySpot™ 500 is a low cost, self-contained, remote controlled barrier.
+MySpot 510 is a new ddition to the MySpot™ 500 parking barrier.
+The MySpot 500 is a low cost, self-contained, remote controlled barrier.
 The system is battery powered and restricts unauthorized access to parking spaces, driveways and access ramps, while providing the convenience of remote control to authorized vehicles.
-MySpot 500 is our latest product offering.
-Designed from the ground up, it incorporates the latest technology in battery power management, motor power control and software to offer 2-3 years of operation without replacing the internal alkaline batteries.
+Designed from the ground up, it incorporates the latest technology in battery power management, motor power control and software to offer 2 years of operation without replacing the internal alkaline batteries.
 This eliminates the need to connect the device to an electrical power source, or the bulk and cost of batteries with solar panel recharging.
 The unit is supplied with 2 remote control fobs and hardware for installation to masonry surfaces.
 Installation kits for asphalt surfaces are available (AK4).

-Installation is simple and fast – no digging or site preparation is required.
+Installation of the MySpot 500/510 is simple and fast – no digging or site preparation is required.
 The unit is shipped pre-assembled in one piece.
 Drill 4 holes in the surface and attach the unit and the MS500 is ready for use.